XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/the_bluest_eye.md

 "Say, you want to see something?
 I got something to show you."

-"No. What is it?""Come on in my house.
+"No. What is it?"

+"Come on in my house.
 See, I live right there.
 Come on.
 I'll show you."

 "Show me what?"